robbert-vdh/nih-plug/BREAKING_CHANGES.md

   type SysExMessage = ();
   ```

+- As the result of the above change, `NoteEvent` is now parameterized by a
+  `SysExMessage` type.
+There is a new `PluginNoteEvent<P>` type synonym that can
+  be parameterized by a `Plugin` to make using this slightly less verbose.

 ## [2023-01-12]

 - The Vizia dependency has been updated.
 This updated version uses a new text